Last modified: 31 January 2022

 - Right to be Forgotten (Right to Erasure).
 You have the right, under certain circumstances, to have your personal data erased.
 Your information can only be erased if your data is no longer necessary for the purpose for which it was collected, and we have no other legal ground for processing the data.

 - Right to Object to Processing.
-You have the right to object to the processing of your personal data at any time, on legitimate grounds, except if otherwise permitted by applicable law, or to lodge a complaint with a supervisory authority.
+You have the right to object to the processing of your personal data at any time, on legitimate grounds, except if otherwise permitted by applicable law.
 If you raise an objection, we have an opportunity to demonstrate that we have compelling legitimate interests which override your rights and freedoms.

 - Right to Restrict Processing.
 You have the right to restrict the processing of your personal data, but only where: